UyLeQuoc/ball-x-pit/README.md

 - Critical Hit Chance +10%
 - Life Steal

-**Ball Type Unlocks**:
+**Ball System**:
-- Unlock Fire/Ice/Lightning/Poison/Bomb/Ghost Balls
+- Balls auto-upgrade when you have 5 of same type
+- Bomb balls from power-ups (special, not in upgrade chain)

 **Utility**:
 - XP Magnet Range +50%